darshan-raul/Apollo11/apollo11/docs/index.md

 - Stage 1: Run on local k8s cluster
     - create a kind cluster with multiple worker nodes
     - create all the manifests and confirm its working
+    - using tilt for local development

 - Stage 2: Move on from Local k8s cluster
     - github actions to push image to gcr/private repo
     - use image pull secrets to pull image

-- Stage 3: Routing using ingress controller
+- Stage 3: Monitoring + Observability + Tracing
+    - monitor the cluster and app metrics with prometheus
+    - get all the logs centrally using loki
+    - visualizing everything in grafana
+    - getting traces using opentelemtry agent in tempo/jaeger

 - Stage 4: Helm packaging and Kustomize Patching

-- Stage 5: Deployment/Gitops [cover nodeselector, labels, muliple env deployment also]
+- Stage 5: Service Mesh + ingress controller + gateway

-- Stage 6: Monitoring + Observability + Tracing + troubleshooting
+- Stage 6: troubleshooting
     - ephemeral containers/kubectl debug command

-- Stage 7: Service Mesh
+- Stage 7: Deployment/Gitops [cover nodeselector, labels, muliple env deployment also]

 - Stage 8: AutoScaling and Load testing